(dye kloe' fen ak)

 - ringing in the ears

 Some side effects can be serious.
-If you experience any of the following symptoms or those mentioned in the IMPORTANT WARNING section, call your doctor immediately.
+If you experience any of the following symptoms or those mentioned in the IMPORTANT WARNING section, call your doctor immediately or get emergency medical help.
 Do not take any more diclofenac until you speak to your doctor.

 - unexplained weight gain